OPS-E2E-PPE/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/Import-Module.md

 ### -MaximumVersion

 Specifies a maximum version.
-This cmdlet imports only a version of the module that is less than or equal to the specified value.
+This cmdlet imports only a version of the module that's less than or equal to the specified value.
 If no version qualifies, `Import-Module` returns an error.

 ```yaml